top of page

 Meet our Trainer

-Nellie has over a decade of riding & training experience, gaining knowledge by working under trainers like Ken McNabb, Jesse and Stacy Westfall.
+Nellie has over a decade of riding & training experience, gaining knowledge by working under World Renowned trainers.
 As a PATH Intl.
 Certified Therapeutic Riding Instructor since 2018, she has significant experience working with clients of all abilities and disabilities.
 Nellie has worked in nearly every discipline from Thoroughbred Re-schooling to Western Dressage to Reining, and training horses for participation in Equine-Assisted Services.

 In fall 2023, Nellie attended and completed requirements for the Masterson Method: Beyond Horse Massage, Weekend Clinic.
 She incorporates elements of this practice into her sessions with clients horses, as appropriate.